Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

 Commercial water damage claims are among the most frequently disputed claim types because the full scope of damage is often hidden.

-Insurance adjusters sometimes limit claims to visible damage, missing water that has migrated into walls, floors, and structural cavities.
+Insurance adjusters routinely limit claims to visible damage, missing water that has migrated into walls, floors, and structural cavities.

 Mold coverage disputes are common and require documentation of the relationship between the covered water loss and the resulting mold growth.